Visa policy of Taiwan: Mainland Chinese travellers

 When departing from mainland China (other than the airports of Chongqing, Nanchang or Kunming), all citizens of mainland China cannot travel to Taiwan on their passports and must hold a Taiwan Travel Permit (往來台灣通行證), colloquially known as Mainland Resident Travel Permit (大通證), issued by the mainland Chinese authorities.
 The current card-type version of the permit is similar to the design of the Two-way permit while older version is a pink, passport-like travel document.
 Permits must have the appropriate valid exit endorsements (similar to exit visas) on them for the holder to depart from mainland China.
-As of October 2024, an endorsement for tourism cannot be obtained other than Chinese residents of Fujian travelling to Kinmen and Matsu.
-Travelling with the Taiwan Travel Permit is not required nor useful when departing from Hong Kong, Macau or a third country.
+As of October 2024, an endorsement for tourism cannot be obtained other than Chinese residents of Fujian or Shanghai travelling to Kinmen and Matsu.Travelling with the Taiwan Travel Permit is not required nor useful when departing from Hong Kong, Macau or a third country.

 Since January 2016, Mainland residents are no longer required to hold a Mainland Resident Travel Permit if they depart from airports in Chongqing, Kunming or Nanchang and are only in transit through Taiwan to a third country.
 Otherwise, the Mainland Resident Travel Permit with exit endorsement is also required for transit through Taiwan if departing from mainland China, but the Exit and Entry Permit is not required if the passengers do not pass immigration control in Taiwan and only remain airside.

 From 28 March 2017, citizens of mainland China are able to apply for the Exit and Entry Permit online if they are residing in a third country.